 The cost of cotton production has been high during the last several years, but the market price has been low.
 UA demonstration projects on cooperating cotton farms have realized yields equivalent to commercial yields, using less nitrogen input, which has saved approximately \$30 per acre in nitrogen application costs.
-If adopted statewide, the annual savings, at February 2001 nitrogen prices, would be about \$15-\$20 per acre.
+If adopted statewide, the annual savings, at February 2002 nitrogen prices, would be about \$15-\$20 per acre.
 If 200,000 acres of the total cotton acreage in Arizona were affected, this would equate to \$3 to \$4 million in savings to the growers.
 Growers would be using approximately 150 pounds per acre, compared to a more common rate of about 200 pounds per acre, a 25 percent reduction.
+In 200,000 acres of cotton, this means 5,000,000 pounds of nitrogen fertilizer would be withheld, resulting in less rampant vegetative growth, fewer insect problems and improved plant use of residual nitrogen in the soil.
+It would also protect groundwater from excess leaching of nitrogen compounds, thereby protecting the environment.